-As we approach mid-semester, I would like to extend my welcome to all freshmen, and I would like to thank those of you who read my
+As we approach mid-semester, I would like to extend my welcome to all freshmen, and I would like to thank those of you who read my column regularly.

-In this column it is my intent to reflect upon my almost four years as a member of the faculty-staff here at SICC, and offer my observations about SICC now
+In this column it is my intent to reflect upon my almost four years as a member of the faculty-staff here at SICC, and offer my observations

 When I first came to SICC I found a predominantly middle-class student population that was beginning to change to a working class population.
 The students and faculty had a love affair going that was beautiful.
 Over in Circle 73, Steve Swerling and his colleagues were running EDS groups with students, while in Student Activities, students sat down with faculty and planned extra curricular activities.
-The PCA Dept. with Prof. Belgrave was very active with theatre groups and students into drama, and the College Discovery Dept. was developing the programs that it now has proven to be successful with the aid of student interns.
+The PCA Dept. with Prof. Belgrave was very active with theatre groups and students into drama, and the College Discovery Dept. was developing the programs that it now has proven to be successful with

 I was overwhelmed by the idea of working on a campus such as this and with people who were to be my colleagues.
 The atmosphere was overwhelmingly friendly and receptive to educational innovation.
 Faculty frequented the Student Lounge, and C Building people spoke to each other civily.
-Learning Colleagues existed in a real atmosphere that did not have to be manufactured. that did not have to be manufactured.
+Learning Colleagues existed in a real atmosphere that did not have to be manufactured.